 IIJ Group's human resource strategy is based on the policy of continuous hiring and training new graduates as main resources which is complemented by mid-career hires as professionals.
 As the first full-scale Internet service provider in Japan, IIJ is highly recognized by students and engineers who would like to pursue Internet-related technologies.
-Therefore, IIJ has continued to hire approximately 100 new graduates on a non-consolidated basis and more than 170 on a consolidated basis, even in the recent competitive IT engineer recruitment market.
-With regard to new graduate recruitment, the ratio of engineers on a non-consolidated basis is approximately 70%, of which the ratio of doctoral or master's degree holders is approximately 40%.
+Therefore, IIJ has increased the number of new graduate hires both on a non-consolidated and consolidated basis, even in the recent competitive IT engineer recruitment market.
+With regard to new graduate recruitment, the ratio of engineers on a non- consolidated basis is approximately 70%, of which the ratio of doctoral or master's degree holders is approximately 40%.
 As a program to recruit new graduates, IIJ provides practical internship opportunities in technical departments (network, cloud, security, IoT, and others) to have early contacts with aspiring students who hope to become engineers, in which it promotes efforts to make these students aware of growth opportunities through their jobs.
-Since IIJ recognizes that continued expansion of human resources is necessary for further business growth, it has increased the number of new graduates to 154 on a non-consolidated basis and 246 on a consolidated basis in FY2023, and continues at the same level in FY2024 onward.
+IIJ recognizes that continued expansion of human resources is necessary for further business growth.
+The number of new graduates hired in FY2025 was 173 on non-consolidated basis and 269 on a consolidated basis.
+IIJ plans to continue focusing on recruitment going forward.

-IIJ Group Number of New Graduates
+IIJ Group Number of New Graduates Hires